Best Business Lines of Credit for New Businesses in February 2025

 1. Determine why you’re borrowing and how much you’ll need

 Determining why you need the loan and how much you’d like to borrow will be essential in helping you find the right lender.
-Some lenders have strict rules on how funding can be used, so be sure to check their restrictions.

 2. Evaluate eligibility criteria

 Checking your credit score can go a long way toward helping you figure out where to apply for a loan.
-If your score needs some work, consider working to build your credit score before applying or looking for lenders who accommodate lower scores.
+If your score needs some work, consider working to build your credit score before applying or looking for lenders who can accommodate lower scores.

 Traditionally, online lenders offer more flexible qualifying requirements than brick-and-mortar financial institutions.
 However, in exchange you may end up with less flexible terms or a higher interest rate.